Indigo bunting: Migration

 Migration takes place in April and May and then again in September and October.
 Previous research indicates that towards the end of August there is a spike in migration, indicated by a rapid surge of captures in the last ten days of August.
 Migration activities peak in late September and fall off rapidly as October approaches.
 Only a small percentage of buntings remain as summer residents instead of migrating (7.2% of banded birds in Burke's observation).

-The Indigo Bunting often migrates during the night, using the stars to navigate.
+The indigo bunting often migrates during the night, using the stars to navigate.
 This is not an unusual proposal, for many other birds such as the blackcaps or red-backed shrikes were used to test if birds have orientated migratory behavior or Zugunruhe.
-Research indicates that Indigo Buntings placed in funnel cages outside on cloudless autumn nights or in artificial planetariums made more southern directional choices.
+Research indicates that indigo buntings placed in funnel cages outside on cloudless autumn nights or in artificial planetariums made more southern directional choices.
 When introduced to increasingly overcast nights, many bunting's abilities to distinctively make southern directional changes decreased, possibly indicating a negative correlation between Zugunruhe and cloud coverage.
 When in the artificial planetarium scenario and in the presence of a magnetic field similar to Earth's, birds were unable to orientate themselves in a no-star environment, indicating that past hypotheses supporting that birds use geophysical clues as well may be incorrect.

-Indigo Buntings do not rely on individual stars or the general brightness of groups of stars, but instead use them as clues in navigation.
+Indigo buntings do not rely on individual stars or the general brightness of groups of stars, but instead use them as clues in navigation.
 Prior experiments removing certain constellations and stars (Big Dipper, Cassiopeia or Polaris) from the sky had minimal effect on Zugunruhe.
-Indigo Buntings do use the northern sky to help navigate both in the fall and in the spring.
+Indigo buntings do use the northern sky to help navigate both in the fall and in the spring.
 It was thought that the bunting has an internal clock, being able to compensate for the movement of stars.
 However, temporal compensation for stellar motion is not a part of their migratory methods.

 In captivity, since it cannot migrate, it experiences disorientation in April and May and in September and October if it cannot see the stars from its enclosure.

-While debate has occurred over the years about how birds migrate near the Gulf of Mexico, Indigo Buntings migrate to South America by flying both over the Gulf of Mexico and around the Gulf of Mexico, with a majority of buntings choosing the trans-Gulf path.
-Past evidence indicated that Indigo Buntings did not have a high enough fat content to travel across the Gulf, but that evidence is misleading since most of those birds supporting that study were immature, not having a high body fat content.
+While debate has occurred over the years about how birds migrate near the Gulf of Mexico, indigo buntings migrate to South America by flying both over the Gulf of Mexico and around the Gulf of Mexico, with a majority of buntings choosing the trans-Gulf path.
+Past evidence indicated that indigo buntings did not have a high enough fat content to travel across the Gulf, but that evidence is misleading since most of those birds supporting that study were immature, not having a high body fat content.

-Since Indigo Buntings and many other birds are at their lightest after mating season, questions arose whether increases in overall weight were attributed to fat or other faucets such as water weight, or carbohydrates.
-Research indicates that most if not all weight gain are a gain in fat content.
+Since indigo buntings and many other birds are at their lightest after mating season, questions arose whether increases in overall weight were attributed to fat or other factors such as water weight, or carbohydrates.
+Research indicates that most if not all weight gain is a gain in fat content.